integrativesoft/lara/README.md

 ## How to contribute

-Did you try out Lara?
-What was your experience?
-Did you run into any issue, or have any suggestion?
+Did you try out Lara, what was your experience?
+Did you run into an issue or have any suggestions?
 How does Lara meet your needs?
 What functionality would you like to see?
 Please let me know by [direct message](https://www.linkedin.com/in/pablocar/).
+Thank you!!

 **If you like Lara, please give it a star - it helps!**